1st American Workshop on Ellipsometry

 The Technical Program will include a broad range of topics in ellipsometry, polarimetry, and related techniques that utilize polarized light to characterize bulk materials, thin films, surfaces, interfaces, and nanostructures under both static and dynamic conditions.

-Topics will cover theory, instrumentation, and applications across physics, chemistry, material science, and life sciences, as well as engineering and metrology.
+Topics will cover theory, instrumentation & data analysis, and applications across physics, chemistry, materials science, and life sciences, as well as engineering and metrology.

 TBD